Exploring the Significance of Disability Pride Month and ADA Compliance

 Investigations and Lawsuits

 The Department of Justice (DOJ) may initiate investigations into businesses suspected of ADA violations.
 Plus, both private individuals and disability advocacy organizations can file lawsuits against companies for ADA violations, seeking monetary damages and injunctive relief to enforce compliance.
-Based on current figures, the number of ADA website-based lawsuits is expected to reach 4,220 by the end of 2023 – an increase of 185 year-on-year, and almost double the number filed annually just five years ago.
+2023 saw a total of 4,605 ADA website-based lawsuits, with 3,086 filed as federal suits and 1,519 filed as state suits.

 Revenue